skywalker007-cpu/542_Project/README.md

 ## Steps for running files
 - Clone the entire repository
 - Open the `RQ1.ipynb` for Q1 and etc
+- Run the code
+- See the results/plots from the output
 - If error happens, see if the filename in the code is wrong.